brazier/pmcam/README.md

 Image mode: If the frames are different enough, they are kept, otherwise they are deleted.
 This provide very simple motion detection and avoids filling up the hard drive with duplicate frames.

 Video mode: If the frames are different enough, video capture will be started.
-It will then stop a defined amount of seconds later if no further motion is detected.
+It will then stop a defined amount of seconds later if no further motion is detected. v4l2loopback is used to make a dummy video device, so that motion can still be detected while recording from the camera.

 Curl is then used to send a notification to [ntfy.sh](https://ntfy.sh)

 ## Installation

-### OS X

-Not tested, unsupported as of now since v4l2loopback is needed to capture motion and record from the same device

 ### Linux (Debian)

 	sudo apt-get install ffmpeg imagemagick curl v4l2loopback-dkms curl -O https://raw.github.com/brazier/pmcam/master/pmcam.sh

+### OS X

+Not tested, unsupported as of now since v4l2loopback is needed to capture motion and record from the same device.
+(Change code to use gstreamer instead of ffmpeg and v4l2loopback would most likely work)

 ### Windows